sindresorhus/electron-reloader/readme.md

 It *just works*.
 When files used in the main process are changed, the app is restarted, and when files used in the browser window are changed, the page is reloaded.

+Note that it will not work correctly if you transpile the main process JS files of your app, but it doesn't make sense to do that anyway.

 ## Install